-To open Berlin still further to all Europe, East and West, let us expand the vital air access to this city, finding ways of making commercial air service to Berlin through the established corridors more convenient, more comfortable, and more economical.
-We look to the day when West Berlin can become one of the chief aviation hubs in all Central Europe.
+To open Berlin still further to all Europe, East and West, the United States is prepared to find ways of making commercial air service to Berlin through the established corridors safer, more comfortable, and more economical.
+We see Berlin as one of the chief aviation hubs in all Central Europe.